erikkaashoek/specan-ui/README.md

 3: 2nd Mixer AD831 module (8$)

-4: 20dB wide band ampplifier module (8$)
+4: 20dB wide band amplifier module (8$)

 5: 2nd IF filter at 10.7MHz. buy some 3 pole crystals filters like I did (5$) or ready made filter module (23$)

 6: AD8307 module (8$) or build yourselve using bare AD8307 (1$), 8705 regulator and some capacitors (see datasheet)

-7: Arduino nano module analog input (3$)
+7: Arduino nano module analog input from AD8307 and I2C for SI5351 (3$)

 8: SI5351 module for generation of LO1 and LO2 (6$)

 Connect everything with cheap SMA Male - SMA Male pigtail cables

-7810 Voltage regulator per AD831
+One 10 volt 7810 Voltage regulator per AD831

-12 Volt supply for the modules
+12 Volt supply for the modules, Arduino from USB

-SI5351 powered from Arduino
+SI5351 powered from Arduino to avoid supply contamination

 Communication with PC via USB from Arduino.